begoon/easy/README.md

 The compiler uses C `struct` to implement compound types, such as strings, arrays, and structures.

 The compiler implements a handwritten recursive descent parser.
-However, there is a second experimental PEG parser (`peg.ts` with `east.peg` grammar file), but this parser is not used to generate code.
+However, there is a second experimental PEG parser (`peg.ts` with `easy.peg` grammar file), but this parser is not used to generate code.
 The PEG parser only runs in testing by `test.ts`.
 Maybe in the future, PEG will replace the basic recursive descent parser.

 ## Compiler test pipeline